EmiliosRichards/File-Management-System/README.md

 - Python 3.8 or Higher
 - Git (for cloning repository)
-- On Windows: `pyreadline3` (`pip install pyreadline3`).
-The CLI imports `readline` for tab completion, which is not in the Windows standard library, so the application will not start without it.
+- Optional, Windows only: `pyreadline3` (`pip install pyreadline3`). `readline` is not in the Windows standard library, so tab completion is unavailable there.
+The application runs without it.
 - To run the test suite: `pytest` and `pytest-mock` (`pip install pytest pytest-mock`)

 ### Installing